 Choosing your dairy calf breed is your first consideration.
 Will it be Jersey, Holstein, Guernsey, Ayrshire, Milking Shorthorn, or Brown Swiss?
 Your choice depends on the kind you like, its availability and cost, and the product you will market.
 Availability of good sires and the breed on your parents' farm also may influence your choice.
-Artificial insemination service from all breeds is available in most communities.
+"Artificial insemination" (see Cow Talk, page 29) service from Holstein, Guernsey, and Jersey bulls is available in most communities.